MicrosoftDocs/SupportArticles-docs/support/sql/admin/error-3156-restore-database.md

 ## Workaround

-Use a different folder name or a different folder path when restoring a database
+Use a different folder name or a different folder path when restoring a database.

 ## Script example